 Following the above, the Board of Directors of the Company has resolved to propose to the Annual General Meeting ('AGM') that will be held on 16 May 2025 for approval, a final cash dividend of €0.48 per ordinary share in respect of earnings for the year ended 31 December 2024, almost doubled compared to €0.25 per ordinary share in prior year.
-Further details regarding the ex-dividend date, record date and payment date will be provided in due course, with the publication of AGM Notice that is expected to be published on or around 23 April 2025.
-Additionally, the Company announces its intention to launch a programme to buy back ordinary shares in the Company for an aggregate consideration of up to €30 mn for which approval by the ECB has been received.
-It is expected that once launched, the programme will take place on Athens Stock Exchange ('Athex') and the Cyprus Stock Exchange ('CSE').

-The launch and implementation of the share buyback programme will comply with the Company's general authority to repurchase the Company's ordinary shares as approved by shareholders at the Company's AGM on 17 May 2024, which is subject to renewal at the AGM scheduled to take place on 16 May 2025, and with the terms of the approval received from the ECB.
+Subject to approval at the AGM, the dividend will be paid in cash on 25 June 2025 to those shareholders on the register on 27 May 2025 ('Record date') with an Ex-dividend date of 26 May 2025.
+Additionally, in February 2025 the Company launched a buyback programme to buy back ordinary shares in the Company for an aggregate consideration of up to €30 mn for which approval by the ECB has been received (the 'Programme').
+The purpose of the Programme is to reduce the Company's share capital and therefore shares purchased under the Programme will be cancelled.
+The Company has entered into a non-discretionary agreement with The Cyprus Investment and Securities Corporation Ltd ('CISCO') acting as a lead manager, to conduct the Programme and to repurchase Shares on the Company's behalf and to make trading decisions under the Programme independently of the Company in accordance with certain pre-set parameters.
+The programme takes place on Athens Stock Exchange ('Athex') and the Cyprus Stock Exchange ('CSE') and may continue until 5 February 2026, subject to market conditions, the ongoing capital requirements of the business, early termination rights customary for a transaction of this nature.
+The launch and implementation of the share buyback programme complies with the Company's general authority to repurchase the Company's ordinary shares as approved by shareholders at the Company's AGM on 17 May 2024, which is subject to renewal at the AGM scheduled to take place on 16 May 2025.
+As at 20 March 2025, 1,034,783 ordinary shares have been bought back at a weighted average price of €5.54 for a total consideration of €5,732,676.
+As at 20 March 2025, 19% of the maximum total value of the share buyback programme has been completed.